Chad Morris

-Chad Allen Morris (born December 4, 1968) is an American football coach who was most recently the wide receivers coach and passing game coordinator at Texas State University.
+Chad Allen Morris (born December 4, 1968) is an American football coach.
+Since January 2026, he has been the offensive coordinator at Clemson, a role he previously held from 2011 to 2014.
+He was previously the wide receivers coach and passing game coordinator at Texas State University.
 He served as the head football coach at Southern Methodist University (SMU) from 2015 to 2017 and the University of Arkansas from 2018 to 2019.

 Coaching career

+High School

 Prior to his collegiate coaching career, he was a high school head coach in Texas for 16 seasons compiling a 169–38 record (.816 winning overall).
 Most recently he was the head coach of the Lake Travis High School football team from 2008 to 2009.
 He coached the team, starring quarterback Garrett Gilbert, to back-to-back 16–0, state title seasons.

+Tulsa

 Morris made the move to college in 2010 when he became the offensive coordinator and associate head coach at the University of Tulsa.
 He would spend only one season at Tulsa before moving to Clemson University as offensive coordinator.

+Clemson (first stint)

 The 2 years prior to Morris' arrival, Clemson went a combined 15–12, including a record of 6–7 in 2010.
 Morris introduced a hurry-up, spread offense that helped Clemson to a 42–11 mark over the next four seasons.
 In December 2011, Morris became tied with Gus Malzahn as the highest paid assistant in college football after Clemson University gave Morris a six-year contract worth $1.3 million annually.

 In December 2012, Morris interviewed for the Texas Tech head coaching vacancy, which had been created by the departure of Tommy Tuberville for Cincinnati.
 However, the job would be filled by Texas A&M offensive coordinator, and Texas Tech alumnus, Kliff Kingsbury.